-I remember reading that the Co-op sold more prosecco than milk in the week leading up to Christmas.
-It just shows how much we love a tasty glass of fizz at that time of year!
+I don't know about you, but I love a tasty glass of fizz at Christmas time!
+Did you know that the Co-op sold more prosecco than milk in the week leading up to Christmas?!
 These Prosecco & Strawberry Cupcakes are a perfect way to celebrate over the festive season and an even better way to ring in the new year!
 I think they would go down a storm at a new year's eve party!
-The prosecco flavour comes from a flavouring extract I got in Sainsburys.
-It's amazing how much it tastes and smells like prosecco!
-I've seen other extracts around the web and I've heard that Lakeland also do a ready made prosecco buttercream.
-My Prosecco & Strawberry Cupcakes are filled with strawberry jam and topped with a fresh strawberry plus some gold star sprinkles to make them look ready for a party!
+My Prosecco & Strawberry Cupcakes are filled with strawberry jam, drizzled with prosecco syrup, and topped with a fresh strawberry - they look ready for a party!
 Serve with a glass of prosecco, of course!

 Ingredient Tips & Equipment Information